nodejs/tweet/README.md

 For all major and minor releases, the following process should be done:

 1. Retweet canonical tweet from person leading the effort
-1. Quote tweet the canonical tweet with the following language:
+1. Quote tweet the canonical tweet with the following language: (if possible wait 1-2hrs after step 1, the retweet above)

 ```
 📣 Node.js vX.x.x now available